simonw/sqlite-utils/docs/python-api.rst

     >>> db["compound_dogs"].update((5, 3), {"name": "Updated"})

-The second argument is a dictonary of columns that should be updated, along with their new values.
+The second argument is a dictionary of columns that should be updated, along with their new values.

 You can cause any missing columns to be added automatically using ``alter=True``::